-- 17. (1) The Petroleum Agency must, within 14 days, acknowledge receipt of an application lodged in terms of section 15 or 16 in writing. - (2) The Petroleum Agency must, within 90 days from the date of acknowledgment of the application as contemplated in subsection (1), accept only one successful application that will proceed to environmental authorisation application and consultation processes if the following requirements are satisfied: - (a) The proposed- - (i) minimum work commitment, associated time lines and projected long-term exploration programme are the most competitive and will enable the acceleration of exploration and production of petroleum resources as envisaged in section 2(j); or - (ii) seismic survey and processing of data acquired will deploy advanced technologies, offering the State an opportunity to get high quality seismic data: - (b) the applicant has proven adequate financial resources and the technical ability to conduct the proposed reconnaissance, exploration or production operations, optimally, in accordance with the reconnaissance programme or the minimum work commitment, as the case may be; and - (c) the application complies with the terms and conditions stipulated in the 20 invitation notice.
+- 17. (1) The Petroleum Agency must, within 14 days, acknowledge receipt of an application lodged in terms of section 15 or 16 in writing. - (2) The Petroleum Agency must, within 90 days from the last day of the period within which applications may be lodged, as contemplated in section 15(1) or 16(3), as the case may be, accept only one successful application that will proceed to environmental authorisation application and consultation processes if the following requirements are 10 satisfied: - (a) The proposed- - (i) minimum work commitment, associated time lines and projected long-term exploration programme are the most competitive and will enable the acceleration of exploration and production of petroleum 15 resources as envisaged in section 2(j); or - (ii) seismic survey and processing of data acquired will deploy advanced technologies, offering the State an opportunity to get high quality seismic data: - (b) the applicant has proven adequate financial resources and the technical ability 20 to conduct the proposed reconnaissance, exploration or production operations, optimally, in accordance with the reconnaissance programme or the minimum work commitment, as the case may be;